couchbase/couchbase-lite-java-listener/README.md

 ## Maven Artifacts

 There is currently no way to use the CBLListener component via maven artifacts.
-This is a TODO item, please file an issue on github to bump the priority if you need this.
+This is a TODO item, please file an issue on github if you need this.

 In order for this to happen, the first step is to get the webserver dependencies into a Maven repository.